TasheikaW/Twitter-Sentiment-Analysis/README.md

+# Sentiment Analysis
-# Sentiment Analysis - Donald Trump Before and After Assassination Attempt
+## Sentiment sorrounding Donald Trump Before and After Assassination Attempt

 ## Project Overview
+The aim of this project is to build on my data analysis skills by exploring pyhton.
+To do this, I decided to focus on a news worthy event to perform a sentiment analysis.
-This project aims to explore the Change in sentiments of the Past president of the United States following the recent assassination attempt.
-With this project as well
+This project aims to explore the Change in sentiments of the past president of the United States following the recent assassination attempt.
+I aim to see what the sentiment around him was like before the event, and if there are any changes since.
-I am exploring and building on my Python knowledge and skills.

 ### Data Sources
 Twitter: Data was pulled from X (Twitter) using the Twitter API.
 A YAML file with the credentials needed to connect to the Twitter API was created.